2020 Linen Summer Grants for Study in Asia

 While any student who meets the above basic requirements is eligible to apply, priority will be given to students majoring (or planning to major) in Asian Studies, Chinese, or Japanese.
 Applicants’ academic records will also be taken into consideration.

-1) Contact two Williams faculty who will agree to be references.
-If the applicant is proposing a research project, the applicant should request a brief statement of support from one of the references who has agreed to supervise or serve as advisor for the project.
-The statement should be emailed to Ms. Lucy Green at [email protected] by the application deadline.
+- Contact two Williams faculty who will agree to be references.
+If the applicant is proposing a research project, the applicant should request a brief statement of support from a member of the Williams faculty who has agreed to supervise or serve as advisor for the project.
+The statement should be emailed to Ms. Sarah Russell at [email protected] by the application deadline.

-3) Submit the proposal (in one PDF file) through the Glow course “Asian Studies Funding Opportunities” (you may self enroll at https://glow.williams.edu/enroll/PGJHAC).
+- Submit the proposal (in one PDF file) through the Glow course “Asian Studies Funding Opportunities” (look for the “submit assignment” button in the “2020 Linen Summer Grants for Study in Asia” page)..
+You may self enroll at https://glow.williams.edu/enroll/PGJHAC if you haven’t already done so.

 Your proposal should include three parts (please include in one PDF file and use your name as the file name, e.g. John_Doe.pdf.
 If you do not know how to compile a PDF file, please consult with the OIT help desk.
 You should be able to use a scanner or a digital sender located in the libraries to easily generate PDF files):

-1) Part One: A project proposal of 500-1000 words for a research project and 200-500 words for language study.
+- Part One: A project proposal of 500-1000 words for a research project and 200-500 words for language study.
 The research proposal should describe in detail the project to be undertaken.
 Whether the project consists of a research project or language study, the proposal should include a detailed explanation of how the project fits in with the student’s present and future study and career plans.
+Also please include the names of your faculty references.

-3) Part Three: A copy of your Academic Progress Report.
+- Part Three: A copy of your Academic Progress Report

-The grants will be awarded according to the merits of the proposal and the student’s academic record, the priorities mentioned in this announcement, and the availability of funds.
+The grants will be awarded according to the merits of the proposal as well as the applicant’s academic record, the priorities mentioned in this announcement, and the availability of funds.
 A typical award based on merit ranges between $500 and $5000.
-Some additional need-based scholarships may also be available (students do not need to apply for the need-based scholarships.
-They are automatically considered).
+Some additional need-based scholarships may also be available (students will automatically be considered for the need-based scholarships).

 Disbursement of grants will be through payment of invoices or reimbursement of out-of-pocket expenses based on receipts.
 We hope to be able to inform applicants of the committee’s decision shortly before the beginning of Spring Recess.
-Students who have questions about the Linen Summer Grants may contact Professor Li YU at [email protected].
+Students who have questions about the Linen Summer Grants may contact Professor Sam Crane, [email protected]